oslabs-beta/DeSolver/README.md

 # About

-DeSolver for [GraphQL](https://graphql.org/): a lightweight, minimalist, unopinionated Node.js GraphQL framework providing a powerful yet approachable API for composing modular and reusable resolver business logic.DeSolver utilizes the middleware pattern as seen in other popular frameworks as a way to create "routing" for your resolvers.
+DeSolver for [GraphQL](https://graphql.org/): a lightweight, minimalist, unopinionated Node.js GraphQL framework providing a powerful yet approachable API for composing modular and reusable resolver business logic.
+DeSolver utilizes the middleware pattern as seen in other popular frameworks as a way to create "routing" for your resolvers.

 The DeSolver instance methods allow a pipeline to be loaded with mini-resolver functions, and a wrapper forms around the resolver map object, permitting a series of functions in a chain or "pre-hook" functions to execute prior to a query or mutation.
 This minimizes the need to wrap individual resolver functions manually, thereby reducing templating and additional boilerplate.
 Composing resolvers in this way can help keep resolver code more maintainable, scalable and testable.
-It follows the "write once, run everywhere" mantra.
+DeSolver follows the "write once, run everywhere" mantra.

 <p><br>

 <h2 href="#gettingstarted"> </h2>

 # Getting Started

-1. Installing Desolver
-- Note: DeSolver is currently in beta, and an npm package is not yet available.
-This README will be updated when a package is available.
+Note: DeSolver is currently in beta, and an npm package 0.1.2 is available [here](https://www.npmjs.com/package/desolver).
 Read on for more information on the intended functionality of the framework.

+1. Installing DeSolver

 - Start by running the npm command:

 ```javascript
 npm install desolver
 ```

 - The DeSolver framework works best when combined with [GraphQL tools](https://www.graphql-tools.com/docs/generate-schema) Executable Schema package.
 It is recommended to download that package and use that to generate your type definitions, resolver map and schema.

-- The DeSolver framework also works with the popular Apollo Server API.
+- The DeSolver framework is compatible with the popular Apollo Server API.
 DeSolver can be utilized when combined with the resolver map object in Apollo Server.

 - Redis is used for caching resolvers.
 Check out [Redis](https://redis.io) and [node-redis](https://github.com/redis/node-redis) for installation details.
-If it is not desired to use Redis, instead using custom caching logic, DeSolver provides a configuration option to disable this default behavior.
+When not using Redis or when using custom caching logic, DeSolver provides a configuration option to disable this default behavior.

 <p><br>

 <h2 href="#howtouse"></h2>

 # How to use

 <h3 href="#desolverinstance"></h3>

 ### **Desolver Instance and Configuration**